wdhdev/wdhdev/README.md

 # 👋 Hi, I'm William

-Hi, I'm William.
-I am a self-taught, full-stack developer with over 3 years of experience.
+I am a self-taught, full-stack developer with over 3 years of experience, with knowledge in around 5 programming languages.

 🧑 Get more information about me on my [portfolio](https://wdh.gg/dev).
 <br>